cashbee-team/budgea_client/docs/BanksApi.md

   expire: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Set expiration of the connection to this date
   login: 'login_example', # String | Set login to this new login
   password: 'password_example', # String | Set password to this new password
+  decoupled: true, # BOOLEAN | Try to update a connection with the decoupled error
   expand: 'expand_example' # String |
 }